Art Conservation for the Midwest — Preserving What Matters

 • How is art conservation different from art restoration?

-Museums, libraries, universities, historical societies, halls of fame, small community groups with a single important item, private collectors, and families with sentimental pieces.
+Museums of all sizes, libraries, universities, historical societies, halls of fame, government organizations, community groups, artists, private collectors, and families.

 • Do I need to be in Ohio to work with ICA?

-No. While Cleveland is our home base and the majority of our projects are in the Midwest, we serve clients across the United States.
-Items can be delivered or shipped, and on-site assessments are available for large or delicate works.
+No. While Cleveland is our home base and most of our projects are in the Great Lakes Region, we serve clients across the United States.
+Items can be delivered or shipped, and on-site assessments are available for large or delicate work.

 • How do I begin and what should I send?

 Start by emailing photos, basic dimensions, materials (if known), and a brief description of the item’s condition.
-We’ll outline next steps, which typically include an examination, condition report, and treatment proposal.
+Tell us your concerns and goals.
+We’ll outline next steps, which typically include an in-person examination, condition report, and treatment proposal.

 Subscribe to Our Quarterly Newsletter